mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 If you're using Windows, you can set the display scaling to 150% or 200%, and enable the experimental HiDPI support in the configurations:

 - On the menu, select :menuselection:`Settings --> Configure Krita`
 - On :guilabel:`General` page, switch to :guilabel:`Window` tab.
 - Check :guilabel:`Enable Hi-DPI support`
+- Press :guilabel:`OK`, if the settings screen is too big, :kbd:`Alt + O` will trigger the OK button too.
 - Restart Krita

 You can also change the toolbox icon size by right-clicking on the toolbox and selecting a size.